Anonym-subm/SDCC/README.md

 # SDCC

-Codes for submission #4930 "From Uncertainty to Certainty: Learning Safe Deep Covariation Representation for Multiview Subspace Clustering".
+Code for submission #4930 "From Uncertainty to Certainty: Learning Safe Deep Covariation Representation for Multiview Subspace Clustering".